Configuring Open WebUI for AI Interaction

 text field.Figure 4: User-specific system prompt #Confirm with

 and close the window.
-The responses from the AI model for the current user will be affected by the system prompt that you entered.
+The system prompt that you entered will affect the responses from the AI model during the current chat session.

 2.3 System prompt for an AI model #

-You need to have Open WebUI administrator privileges to access configuration screens or settings mentioned in this section.
+You must have Open WebUI administrator privileges to access configuration screens or settings mentioned in this section.

 In the Open WebUI interface, click